 All writers feel fear and doubt and disappointment from time to time.
 But rather than give up, you reached out.
 A writer sees possibilities where others see obstacles.

-As you can probably tell, I like to write, too.
-I’ve been inventing stories since I was four years old, and sometimes, when I’d get in trouble at school for being “too talkative,” I’d write a story about a little girl who felt bad for upsetting her beautiful teacher.
+As you know, I like to write, too.
+I’ve been inventing stories since I was four years old, and sometimes, when I’d get in trouble at school for being “too talkative” I’d write a story about a little girl who felt bad for upsetting her beautiful teacher.
 Then, I’d give it to my teacher as an apology.
 It usually won me back into her favour—but not always.

 I’d like to share some insights with you I’ve learned over the years.